 - ensure that they have home visit and lone-working policies, of which all staff and volunteers are made aware.
-These should include arrangements for risk assessment and management - ensure that policies reflect any procedures or guidance issued by the Integrated Front Door or the local authority in relation to undertaking home visits - ensure that all visits are justified and recorded - ensure that staff understand the purpose and limitations of all home visits including welfare visits - ensure that staff and volunteers are not exposed to unacceptable risk - ensure that staff and volunteers have access to a school owned mobile telephone and an emergency contact person - make clear to staff and volunteers that, other than in an emergency, they should not enter a home if a parent/carer is absent
+These should include arrangements for risk assessment and management - have robust risk assessment and management arrangements to ensure staff are protected - ensure that policies reflect any procedures or guidance issued by The Warwickshire Safeguarding Team or the local authority in relation to undertaking home visits - ensure that all home visits are justified and recorded - ensure that staff understand the purpose and limitations of all home visits including welfare visits - ensure that staff and volunteers are not exposed to unacceptable risk - ensure that staff and volunteers have access to a school-owned mobile telephone and an emergency contact person - make clear to staff and volunteers that, other than in an in the school.
+Examples might include situations where a pupil is part of a member of staff/volunteer's extended family; or the member of staff/volunteer has an established social relationship with the pupil's parents/carers.